Snowflake World Tour hits your city

 Testing path?
 Integration uses representative source data; unit synthesizes test data.Integration (source data)

-Optional: do you have query logs (CSV) capturing real proc invocations?No (the framework will scaffold from source DB queries)
+Optional: do you have query logs (CSV) capturing real proc invocations?Yes — point it at sfguide-scai-e2e-ssis-migration/source_db/query_log.csv so test cases are seeded from real calls

 Step 1 — Deploy Schemas